-Table 1-16 Error message types
+Table 1-15 Error message types

-Error tuno Doccrintion Error type Description NetBackup status codes and messages The operations that are performed in the NetBackup Administration Console can result in the errors that are recognized in other parts of NetBackup.
+Error type Description NetBackup status codes and messages The operations that are performed in the NetBackup Administration Console can result in the errors that are recognized in other parts of NetBackup.
 These errors usually appear exactly as documented in the NetBackup status codes and messages.
 Note: A status code does not always accompany the error message.
 To find the status code, look up the NetBackup message in the alphabetical listing and click the link to see a full description.
 See the Status Codes Reference Guide.
 NetBackup Administration Console: application server status codes and messages These messages have status codes in the 500 range.
 Messages with status codes 500, 501, 502, 503 and 504 begin with "Unable to login, status:".
 Messages with status codes 511 and 512 may or may not begin with "Unable to login, status:".
-Note: A status code does not always accompany the error message. message.
+Note: A status code does not always accompany the error message.
 See the Status Codes Reference Guide.

-Table 1-16 ror message types (continued) Error type Description Java exceptions Either the Java APIs or NetBackup Administration APIs generate these exceptions.
+3 71 () Error type Description Java exceptions Either the Java APIs or NetBackup Administration APIs generate these exceptions.
 These messages begin with the name of the exception.
-For example: java.lang.ClassCastException or vrts.nbu.NBUCommandExecutionException Java exceptions usually appear in one of the following places: The status line (bottom) of the NetBackup Administration window The log file that the jnbsA or jbpsA commands generate The output file of the Windows Display Console .bat file if it is set up See "Troubleshooting error messages in the NetBackup Administration Console" on page 62.
-Operating system Any messages that do not match those in the NetBackup
+For example: java.lang.ClassCastException or vrts.nbu.NBUCommandExecutionException Java exceptions usually appear in one of the following places: ■ The status line (bottom) of the NetBackup Administration window ■ The log file that the jnbSA or jbpSA commands generate ■ The output file of the Windows Display Console .bat file if it is set up See "Troubleshooting error messages in the NetBackup Administration Console" on page 58.
+Operating system errors Any messages that do not match those in the NetBackup documentation are most likely messages from the operating system.

-Table 1-16 From message types (continued)
+Table 1-15 Error message types (continued)